oicr-gsi/shesmu/docs/builtin.md

     {
       "url": "http://shesmu-prod:8081,
       "allow": ".*",
-      "prefix": ""
+      "prefix": "",
+      "timeout": 10
     }

-where `url` is the Shesmu server to copy and `allow` is a regular expression of which action definitions to copy.
+where `url` is the Shesmu server to copy and `allow` is a regular expression of which action definitions to copy. `timeout` defines the HTTP connection timeout when fetching action information from the remote Shesmu, in minutes.
 An optional `prefix` can be applied to the names of all the action definitions.

 If the remote server is not accessible, download the `/actions` endpoint to a